 17. The Giving Tree by Shel Silverstein

-There’s surely not a better children’s book than The Giving Tree to emphasise the importance of generosity.
+Surely, there’s no better children’s book than The Giving Tree to emphasize the importance of generosity.
 It is the story of a tree that gives its life to save a boy.
-But in the end, the boy grows into a self-centred man who never gives anything.
+But in the end, the boy grows into a self-centered man who never gives anything.

 Age: 5-12 years